Defence Nuclear Material Transport Operations

+Categories

 Nuclear weapon transport by road

 Trident NWs are contained within PD AWG 516 packages.
 These are kept on Load Transfer Platform Trolleys (LTPT) until moved by crane or put onto Truck Cargo Heavy Duty (TCHD) carriers.
 Hence these transport operations are often referred to as TCHD Convoys.

 The Mark I TCHDs were AEC Mammoth Majors.
 The Mark II TCHD carriers were 7-axle articulated lorries, the four-axle tractors for which were built by Foden.
 These vehicles have cargo bodies designed to provide extra protection to the nuclear weapon containers.
 The Mark III vehicle introduced in 2011, which replaced the Foden towing a similar three-axle trailer, is a similarly capable four-axle tractor based on a highly modified Mercedes-Benz Actros, which has its Mercedes-Benz logo removed.

 The primary logistical movement of nuclear weapons is from the Atomic Weapons Establishment (AWE) in Berkshire, England, to the Royal Naval Armaments Depot RNAD Coulport in Argyll, Scotland (part of HMNB Clyde).
 Because the warheads need to be constantly refurbished, batches are shuttled by road convoy several times a year.
 Convoys use Staging Posts (SP) and Crew Change Locations (CCL) during this journey.

 The TCHDs containing the weapons are escorted in a convoy of MoD vehicles commanded by a Ministry of Defence (MDP) Chief Inspector.
 A crew of up to 50 people include a first aid team, fire crew and personnel equipped to monitor for radiological hazards.
 The convoy maintains contact by radio and telephone with Task Control, MDP Central Information Room, Wethersfield, Essex, which monitors its movement, and with the civil police force through whose area it is passing.

 Police forces are notified at least 24 hours in advance of a convoy being routed through their area; this enables them to advise the convoy about any local traffic problems.
 Police forces may advise fire brigades of the presence of the convoy if it is moving into the vicinity of a fire brigade operation.

 Three organisations are involved in the convoy: Fleet Protection Group Royal Marines, AWE civilian personnel and the Special Escort Group.